 Yes, and you should.
 Most vendors sell food on Facebook Groups in 3 to 5 different local groups simultaneously.
 Each group has a different member base, so a post in one group reaches a different audience than the same post in another.
 Just make sure you follow the specific rules for each group and avoid copy-pasting the exact same post across all of them on the same day.

 Baked goods are the most popular category in local buy-and-sell Facebook Groups — cookies, brownies, bread, cinnamon rolls, and decorated cakes consistently generate the most comments and orders.
-After baked goods, the strongest sellers are products with a local or specialty angle: small-batch hot sauce, homemade tamales, fresh pasta, seasonal jams, and holiday-specific items like pies and cookie trays.
+After baked goods, the strongest sellers are items with a local or specialty angle: small-batch hot sauce, homemade tamales, fresh pasta, seasonal jams, and holiday-specific items like pies and cookie trays.
 Products that are hard to find in a grocery store do best because they give buyers a reason to buy from a neighbor instead of a store.

 Not until you have a consistent customer base.
 Creating your own group only works if you can get 200 or more people to join and stay active.
 Most vendors are better off selling in existing high-traffic groups first.
 Once you have 50 or more repeat customers, you could create a private group for your customer list where you post weekly menus and flash sales exclusively for members.
 Until then, focus on the groups that already have the audience.